Creative problem solving: Techniques and strategies for effective solutions

 More positive language helps build on previously generated ideas.
 It creates an additive approach to the process instead of a dismissive one.

 Having a clearly defined approach to solving problems helps participants understand the scope and scale of the work.
-While multiple approaches can be used, here is one way to frame the engagement.
+While multiple approaches can be used, here’s one way to frame the engagement.

-The most critical step to creative problem solving is identifying and articulating the problem or goal.
-While it may appear to be easy to do so, often, what people think the problem is is not the true problem.
+The most critical step in creative problem solving is identifying and articulating the problem or goal.
+While this may seem easy, what people perceive as the problem is often not the true problem.

-This iterative process can often refine and revise to unearth the true issue that needs to be addressed.
+This iterative process can help refine and revise your understanding to unearth the true issue that needs to be addressed.
 You can ask other questions to further refine, such as:

-You want a clear understanding of the problem, which may require lots or a little research.
-Understand the common problem, how others may deal with it, and potential solutions.
+You want a clear understanding of the problem, which may require significant research or just a little.
+Understand how common the problem is, how others have dealt with it, and what potential solutions exist.

-Once the problem is articulated and researched, it’s time to frame them.
-“Creative challenges” are simple and brief, question-based concepts.
-For example, “How can we …” or “What would it mean if …” These challenges will form the basis of your problem solving.
+Once the problem is articulated and researched, it’s time to frame your creative challenges.
+These are simple, brief, question-based concepts.
+For example, “How can we …?” or “What would it mean if …?”
+These challenges will form the basis of your problem solving.
 They should be broadly focused and not include any evaluation criteria.

 Idea generation is what most people envision when they think of brainstorming or solving problems.